-A forest fire represents a variety of risks and consequences to the Village, the tourism industry, the natural environment, and property owners.
+A wildfire represents a variety of risks and consequences to the Village, the tourism industry, the natural environment, and property owners.
 These risks are outlined below:

 - 1. The forest surrounding the Village is overgrown with small diameter, dead and-down and dead-and-standing trees due to fire suppression policies that remained in place by the US Forest Service for many decades.
 The Wilderness status of the surrounding forests prevents mechanical treatments, essentially rendering any cost effective forest treatments surrounding the Village and within the Upper Rio Hondo watershed virtually impossible. - 2.
-There are 628 different property owners within Village, and of this total, only 80 parcels were owned from individuals with a mailing address from within the Village (12.7%), 126 had mailing addresses from Albuquerque (20.0%), 330 from New Mexico (52.5%), and 298 from out of state (47.4%).
-With a majority of property owned by individuals who live outside the Village, the threat of forest fire seems remote. - 3.
-A forest fire would have disastrous consequences to wildlife and wildlife habitat, including the potential for massive fish kills in the Rio Hondo.
+There are 628 different property owners within the Village, and of this total, only 80 parcels were owned from individuals with a mailing address from within the Village (12.7%), 126 had mailing addresses from Albuquerque (20.0%), 330 from New Mexico (52.5%), and 298 from out of state (47.4%).
+With a majority of property owned by individuals who live outside the Village, the threat of wildfire seems remote.

+3. A wildfire would have disastrous consequences to wildlife and wildlife habitat, including the potential for massive fish kills in the Rio Hondo.